 DTC became brands’ favourite distribution channel, but it is investment heavy.
 Partner retail is lighter and more profitable.
-VF, Pandora and Levi’s show how to grow both.
+LEGO, VF and Levi’s show how to grow both.

 If you are like most premium and mid-market brands, partner retail is not an own distribution channel, but a strategic stepchild.
-If you want to determine where you are, allow me these 3 health questions:
+If you want to determine where you are on partner retail, allow me these 3 health questions:

 - What is this year’s L4L store performance of your partners?

 - What was your operating income from partner retail last year?

 - How many annual top management meetings do you have, to discuss the strategic and organisational development of partner retail?

 If your brand is like the ‘average’ lifestyle brand, will you need 2 days to get answers for the first 2 questions – for 20-40% of your brand’s sale?
 Not a single company from the top 20 global lifestyle brands reports financial details of their partner growth.
 Though what you will find is how important their partner distribution is.

 This graph does not even take into consideration, that all 6 of these brands have recently reduced their partner retail network by taking over partners.

 There are some good reasons to do own retail (Retail Love in Time of Store Closure Cholera), and even more good reasons to do partner retail.
 Besides the obvious ones and that local entrepreneurs are more familiar with local markets, partner distribution is for those that can ‘let go’; those that can allow others to build the consumer relationships, while the brand enjoys watching the partner and coaching its growth.

 Don’t get me wrong, partner distribution doesn’t mean it works without your involvement.
 It needs specialised resources, processes, tools and more and it must be actively managed, like a good marriage.
 Quality growth only happens if you invest in the ingredients of excellent partner management, a topic outlined in an earlier post (10 Tips for Excellence in Partner Distribution).